Thank you for downloading EventBook as your project management software of choice!

 [❗WARNING❗]

 The name refers to the name shown in the displayed person list.
 The name must be exactly what is shown in the displayed person list.
-For example,assign John Doe t/friends
+For example,assign John Doe t/friendsinstead ofassign John t/friends.

 Format: search TAG_NAME